hapax/hapax.github.io/assets/chuzenji.md

 I leave the convenience store, armed with an array of flavoured pretzels, and cut up concrete stairs to the backstreet.
-The weedlot is a little forest, poetically appose to the guesthouse, and I clamber over a fence and down a stonewall to take in its wet petrichor.
+The weedlot is a little forest, poetically appose to the guesthouse, and I clamber over a fence and down a stonewall to take in its petrichor and glistening tussock before I check in.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />